keshavblack123/ESC-Mini-Campaign/README.md

 ### Week 9 Submission:

-PDF contained in "Other Submissions Folder"
+PDF contained in "Other Submissions" folder